 - Original source material relating to Stone, and other parishes in Diocese of Gloucester may be found at the Gloucestershire Archives.

-- Scribes Alcove - a site to enable searches of baptism, marriage and burial indexes from six Gloucestershire parishes: Berkeley, Thornbury, Oldbury-upon-Severn, Hill, Stone & Rockhampton.
+- Scribes Alcove - A most useful site now unavailable.
+Checking for alternatives a site to enable searches of baptism, marriage and burial indexes from six Gloucestershire parishes: Berkeley, Thornbury, Oldbury-upon-Severn, Hill, Stone & Rockhampton.